 Compound vs. Recurve Crossbows

 Although there are numerous models available on the market, in the end, it all boils down to two main types, namely compound and recurve crossbows.
 Often described as the modern variant of crossbows, the compound weapon can be easily identified via its shorter and sturdier limbs.
 These two critical features determine professional hunters to point out that the compound crossbow is more energy efficient.
 The compound crossbow presents the following advantages:

 - It is considerably faster at lower draw weights

 - It requires less force on the trigger sears

 - And it is more powerful than its recurved counterparts due to the faster speed of the bolts

 - It features a simpler cocking device

 - It is overall more narrow and hence, it’s more efficient for areas with dense vegetation

-Therefore, if you intend to use it frequently, you will also have to dedicate sufficient time for maintenance.
-In addition, compounds are a lot of noisier and heavier, especially if you account for the density and associated weight of the bow’s frontal section.
+Despite all these advantages, take note that a compound model incorporates a higher number of moving parts that wear out relatively easily.
+Therefore, if you intend to use it frequently, you will also have to dedicate sufficient time to maintenance.
+In addition, compounds are a lot noisier and heavier, especially if you account for the density and associated weight of the bow’s frontal section.